ansys/pymechanical/doc/source/getting_started/installation.rst

 Installation guide
 ==================

-To run PyMechanical, you must have a licensed copy of Ansys Mechanical installed locally.
-The version installed dictates the interface and features that are available to you.
+To use PyMechanical, a licensed copy of Ansys Mechanical must be installed locally.

-PyMechanical is compatible with Mechanical 2023 R1 and later on Windows and Linux.
-For more information please refer to  :ref:`ref_versioning` documentation.
+The installed version determines the available interface and features.
-Later releases provide significantly better support and features.
+PyMechanical is compatible with Mechanical **2023 R2** and later on Windows and Linux.
+If you face any issues while setting up or using PyMechanical, please go though :ref:`FAQs <faq>` and :ref:`known issues and limitations <ref_known_issues_and_limitation>` sections.

 Install the package
 -------------------